simonmichael/hledger/doc/github-release-doc.tmpl.md

 - YYYY-MM-DD: description. [#NNNN](https://github.com/simonmichael/hledger/issues/NNNN)
 -->
 Here are platform-specific instructions for the release binaries.
-(You can copy & paste each block of commands as a unit, to save time.):
+(You can copy & paste each block of commands as a unit to save time.):

 <details>
 <summary>